mawenlong2016/DeepAnnotation/README.md

-# ___DeepAnnotation: Deep neural network integrated transcriptional regulatory functional Annotation for genomic prediction with interpretable framework___ <br>
+# ___DeepAnnotation: A novel interpretable deep learning-based genomic selection model that integrates comprehensive functional annotations___ <br>

 The python package 'DeepAnnotation' can be used to perform genomic selection (GS), which is a promising breeding strategy for agricultural breeding.
-DeepAnnotation predicts phenotypes from transcriptional regulatory functional annotations with interpretable deep learning framework.
-The effectiveness of DeepAnnotation has been demonstrated in predicting three meat quality traits (lean meat percentage at 100 kg [LMP], loin muscle depth at 100 kg [LMD], back fat thickness at 100 kg [BF]) on a population of 1940 Duroc boars with 11633164 SNPs (_Sus scrofa_) from [GigaDB](https://ftp.cngb.org/pub/gigadb/pub/10.5524/100001_101000/100894).
+DeepAnnotation predicts phenotypes from comprehensive multi-omics functional annotations with interpretable deep learning framework.
+The effectiveness of DeepAnnotation has been demonstrated in predicting three pork production traits (lean meat percentage at 100 kg [LMP], loin muscle depth at 100 kg [LMD], back fat thickness at 100 kg [BF]) on a population of 1940 Duroc boars with 11633164 SNPs (_Sus scrofa_) from [GigaDB](https://ftp.cngb.org/pub/gigadb/pub/10.5524/100001_101000/100894).
 <br>
 ## Version and download <br>